We gently suggest doing a Group Inventory annually or biannually.

 As a means of helping each group conduct an inventory, the following questions may be used to identify what needs to change, but also remember to celebrate what is working.
 As with all meetings and Group Conscience discussions, we practice Safe Communication and honor the input of each member of the group.

 We pay careful attention to the Twelve Traditions when conducting a group inventory.
 COSA individual recovery depends in large part upon the support of a healthy, Higher Power-directed group.

-While taking inventories we are honest about only your own defects of character; acceptance that “the problem” is within yourself without blaming others.
+While taking inventories we are honest about only our own defects of character; acceptance that “the problem” is within ourselves, without blaming others.

-Questions can be addressed one a month, a section a quarter, etc based on Group Conscience vote.
+Questions can be addressed one per month, one section per quarter, etc., based on Group Conscience vote.

 Dynamics Within Our Group